Certified simultaneous isotopic approximation of curves via subdivision: Introduction

 \section{Introduction}

-In \cite{PV:2004,PV:2007}, Plantinga and Vegter introduced an algorithm to construct topologically correct piecewise-linear approximations to smooth and bounded real hypersurfaces in two and three dimensions.
-Their algorithm is particularly interesting as it is a symbolic-numeric algorithm based on subdivision whose predicates are simple and easy to implement.
-On singular input, however, the Plantinga and Vegter algorithm does not terminate as both of their predicates fail on regions containing singular points.
-The current paper presents an algorithm in the spirit of the original Plantinga and Vegter algorithm for correctly approximating the union of two smooth curves in the plane with simple transverse crossings.
+In \citet{PV:2004,PV:2007}, the authors introduced a pair of algorithms to construct piecewise-linear approximations to smooth and bounded real curves and surfaces in two and three dimensions, respectively.
+They prove that the outputs of their algorithms are both topologically correct and can be refined to be as close to the underlying curve as desired.
+Their algorithms are particularly interesting as they are symbolic-numeric algorithms based on subdivision whose predicates are simple, efficient, and easy to implement.
+On singular input, however, the Plantinga and Vegter algorithms do not terminate as both of their predicates fail on regions containing singular points.
+The current paper presents an algorithm in the spirit of the original Plantinga and Vegter algorithm for correctly approximating a union of smooth curves in the plane with transverse crossings.

-\begin{main}Suppose that $f,g\in\ZZ[x,y]$ define two smooth curves in the real plane and their corresponding varieties $\cV(f)$ and $\cV(g)$ intersect transversely in simple crossings.
-Our goal is to construct a pair of approximations $\cA(f)$ and $\cA(g)$ to $\cV(f)$ and $\cV(g)$, respectively, such that $\cA(f)\cup \cA(g)$ is a topologically correct piecewise-linear approximation to $\cV(f)\cup \cV(g)$, see Figure \ref{fig:missing_intersection}(b). \end{main}

-In our setting, topologically correct means that there is an ambient isotopy that deforms space while taking both $\cA(f)$ to $\cV(f)$ and $\cA(g)$ to $\cV(g)$.
-In particular, the crossings of the approximations form a topologically correct approximation to the intersection points of $\cV(f)$ and $\cV(g)$.
-The approximation and the varieties can also be made as close as desired in Hausdorff distance by further subdivision.
+We begin by posing the main problem addressed in this paper.
+Suppose that $f_1,\dots,f_n\in\ZZ[x,y]$ define $n$ smooth curves $\cV(f_1),\dots,\cV(f_n)$ in the real plane.
+In addition, we assume that, pairwise, these curves intersect transversely and that no three of these curves intersect simultaneously.
+We construct $n$ piecewise-linear approximations $\cA(f_1),\dots,\cA(f_n)$ such that each $\cA(f_i)$ approximates $\cV(f_i)$ and $(\cA(f_1),\dots,\cA(f_n))$ is topologically equivalent to $(\cV(f_1),\dots,\cV(f_n)).$ In our setting, topologically correct means that there is an ambient isotopy that deforms space while simultaneously taking each $\cV(f_i)$ to $\cA(f_i)$.
+In particular, the intersection points of the curves are carried to the crossings of the approximations.
+As in the original algorithm of Plantinga and Vegter, the approximations and curves can be made to be as close as desired in Hausdorff distance.

-The main challenge is that while the Plantinga and Vegter algorithm computes the individual approximations $\cA(f)$ and $\cA(g)$, the algorithm only guarantees the existence of two ambient isotopies.
-One of the ambient isotopies takes $\cA(f)$ to $\cV(f)$ and the other takes $\cA(g)$ to $\cV(g)$, but there is no guarantee that these isotopies are compatible in any sense, see Figure \ref{fig:missing_intersection}(a).
-This can cause $\cA(f)\cap\cA(g)$ to fail to include intersections between $\cV(f)$ and $\cV(g)$ as well as for $\cA(f)\cap\cA(g)$ to include extraneous intersections, which do correspond to intersections between $\cV(f)$ and $\cV(g)$.